 2019 | On Your Ballot:

-See the 2019 Minnesota Races, Court Judges & Ballot Measures you will be voting on: [ click here ].
+See all your 2019 Minnesota Races, Court Judges & Ballot Measures: [ click here ].

 (Type in your address, then click "Check My Races."
 This will show you everything you'll vote on.)

 For eligibility & identification requirements, dates, deadlines, voting materials, contact info and more: [ click here ].